-In June we look at men’s health and the type of cancers which only affect men: prostate cancer, testicular cancer and penile cancer.
+In June we look at men’s health and the type of cancers which mainly affect men: prostate cancer, testicular cancer and penile cancer.

-We’ll also take a look at breast cancer in men.
-Although breast cancer predominantly affects women, an increasing amount of men are being diagnosed with this type of cancer and it’s very important that men know how to check their pecs!
+We’ll also look at breast cancer in men.
+Although breast cancer predominantly affects women, an increasing amount of men are being diagnosed with this type of cancer, and it’s very important that men know how to check their pecs!

 In this article we’ll take a brief look at:

-- The types of cancer that only affect men.
+- The types of cancer that mainly affect men.

 - Men get breast cancer too.

 - What are the symptoms, and what to look out for.

 - How we can help you live well with cancer and manage your symptoms and side effects.